“I was dreaming when I wrote this. Forgive me if it goes astray.”

 When I first heard ‘When Doves Cry,” the first single from the album, I was blown away (did you know there’s no bassline in that song?).

-As soon as the album was released, I purchased two copies – the vinyl version so I could get the artwork, lyrics sheet, and ability to play the backward recording at the end of “Darling Nikki”; and the cassette version I could listen to it on my Walkman.
+As soon as the album was released, I purchased two copies – the vinyl version for the artwork, lyrics sheet, and ability to play the backward recording at the end of “Darling Nikki”; and the cassette version I could listen to it on my Walkman.

 And although I wasn’t old enough to see the movie, “Purple Rain,” I managed to sneak into the theater to watch it.